alexandroprado/caf-samples/dt-to-labs.md

      ![SQL 2012R2 Base ](./media/dt-to-labs/sql2012base.png)

-- The Formula is configured, with the size and Artifacts, including SQL Server Management Studio, which are required for this database development VM formula.
+- The Formula is configured, with the size and Artifacts, including SQL Server Management Studio, which is required for this database development VM formula.

     ![SQL 2012R2 Base Config](./media/dt-to-labs/sql2012baseconfig.png)